-- Playing the entirety of Reunion Hill live on guitar at a sold-out concert at Carnegie Hall. - Playing "The Next Best Western" on guitar in Central Park on a warm spring day. - Playing "The Next Best Western" from a Reunion Hill CD on a boombox in Central Park on a warm spring day. - Singing "The Next Best Western" as you walk down the street. - Playing "The Next Best Western" from a CD of Reunion Hill - Setting "The Next Best Western" as your cellphone ringtone. - Selling ringtones of "The Next Best Western" to other people. - Sampling "The Next Best Western" from a CD of Reunion Hill and using the sample in a hip-hop track. - Selling karaoke DVDs that include "The Next Best Western" and its lyrics, set to pictures of trucks and highways. - Putting a Reunion Hill CD in a folk-music-only coinoperated jukebox. - Running a streaming-music service that includes the Re-union Hill version of "The Next Best Western" as one of the 3,000,000 tracks users can stream. - Running a streaming-music service that includes a hard-rock cover of "The Next Best Western" as one of the 3,000,000 tracks users can stream. - Running a streaming-video service that includes a movie in which the Reunion Hill version of "The Next Best Western" appears on the soundtrack. - 2.
-Which of your answers to the previous question might change if "The Next Best Western" had been released in 1967 rather than 1997? - 3.
+- Best Western" to other people. - Sampling "The Next Best Western" from a CD of Reunion Hill and using the sample in a hip-hop track. - Selling karaoke DVDs that include a sound-alike cover of "The Next Best Western" and its lyrics, set to pictures of trucks and highways. - Putting a Reunion Hill CD in a folk-music-only coinoperated jukebox. - Running a streaming-music service that includes the Re-union Hill version of "The Next Best Western" as one of the 3,000,000 tracks users can stream. - Running a streaming-music service that includes a hard-rock cover of "The Next Best Western" as one of the 3,000,000 tracks users can stream. - Running a streaming-video service that includes a movie in which the Reunion Hill version of "The Next Best Western" appears on the soundtrack. - 2.
 How many distinct types of licenses have you encountered in this chapter?
-Which of these license types would be necessary features of any well-functioning copyright system, and which of them are accidents of history? - 4.
+Which of these license types would be necessary features of any well-functioning copyright system, and which of them are accidents of history? - 3.
 Is there anything good that can be said aout how United States copyright law deals with music?
 Or should we burn the whole thing to the ground and start again?